 Jazz pianist and composer Herbie Hancock is widely considered to be one of the most influential figures in the history of jazz.
-We take a look at 10 of his most iconic albums which track his journey as a musician.
+We take a look at 10 of the most iconic Herbie Hancock albums which track his journey as a pioneering musician.

-He not only performed as both sideman and bandleader on some of the important jazz albums in history, he was also at the forefront of the emergence various styles of jazz, including modal jazz in the 1960s and the emergence of jazz fusion in the 70s.
+Herbie Hancock has not only performed as both sideman and bandleader on some of the important jazz albums in history, he was also at the forefront of the emergence various styles of jazz, including modal jazz in the 1960s and the emergence of jazz fusion in the 1970s.

 Takin’ Off (1962)

-Herbie Hancock’s debut album as a leader, recorded and released in 1962 by Blue Note Records is a hard bop classic, and features the 22-year-old pianist in a quintet setting alongside Freddie Hubbard (trumpet), Dexter Gordon (tenor saxophone), Butch Warren (double bass) and Billy Higgins (drums).
+Herbie Hancock’s debut album as a leader, recorded and released in 1962 by Blue Note Records, is a hard bop classic.
+It features the 22-year-old pianist in a quintet setting alongside Freddie Hubbard (trumpet), Dexter Gordon (tenor saxophone), Butch Warren (double bass) and Billy Higgins (drums).

-An equally skilled composer as he is a pianist, the disc features two of Hancock’s most enduring compositions, ‘Watermelon man’ and ‘Driftin’, his playing on both demonstrating his rare ability to balance harmonic sophistication with accessibility.
+Equally skilled as a composer as he is a pianist, the disc features two of Hancock’s most enduring compositions: ‘Watermelon man’ and ‘Driftin’.
+His playing on both demonstrates his rare ability to balance harmonic sophistication with accessibility.

-Note the ease by which Hancock can reinterpret well-worn forms (such as the 16 bar blues structure of Watermelon Man) with creativity and personality, taking the funky, blues-rooted groove, and breaking out of it with daring and creative harmonic choices.
+Note the ease by which Hancock can reinterpret well-known forms – such as the 16 bar blues structure of the classic Herbie song Watermelon Man – with creativity and personality, taking the funky, blues-rooted groove, and breaking out of it with daring and creative harmonic choices.

 Empyrean Isles (1964)

-Recorded during his time as a member of Miles Davis’ legendary second great quintet, and featuring two of his fellow band mates, Ron Carter (bass) and Tony Williams (drums), Empyrean Isles is viewed by many as one of Hancock’s masterworks.
+Recorded during his time as a member of Miles Davis’ legendary second great quintet, and featuring two of his fellow band mates, Ron Carter (bass) and Tony Williams (drums), Empyrean Isles is viewed by many as one of the great masterpieces in the Herbie Hancock discography.

 The record is adventurous and challenging, packed full of forward-thinking compositions and playing from Hancock and his quartet.